bigsnarfdude/videoSummarization/README.md

-# VideoLLM -  An AI-first app, grounded in your own video lecture, designed to help you gain insights faster.
+# VideoLLM: An AI-powered app built around your video lectures, designed to help you extract insights quickly and efficiently.

-VideoLLM is an AI-powered tool that helps users analyze video lectures (make new documents, take notes, and generate content).
-It's designed to help learners synthesize information from multiple sources and make connections faster.
+VideoLLM is an AI-driven tool that helps users analyze video lectures by creating new documents, taking notes, and generating content.
+It’s designed to assist learners in synthesizing information from various sources and making faster, more meaningful connections.

 ## Key Features